 Difficult to know what to do about politics and current events in a polarized and partisan world, and the people who know me know I hold some strong views usually expressed in strong language, backed by extensive receipts and evidence.
 Not sure what I’m going to do about including purely political content and conversations.
 If I do something, it will likely be private and limited to people I know well.
 If you’re interested in being a part of that, and we haven’t already spoken, please use the contact form to let me know you’d like to join should it happen.
 In the meantime, check social media, or take a look at what’s on my nightstand on the Reading List page.

 Running is a huge part of my life and my relationships, and I’m treating it as a separate area of focus (see below) including a side project.
 There’s a section for basic Professional information too, even though I don’t like to mix that with personal content, but there’s some here.

 Personal website: https://fliegel.com

 Keeping some semi-active outposts even as I try to move away from algorithms, continuous feeds, personal data collection, and other mechanisms of surveillance capitalism.
+Have returned to Facebook, grudgingly, and temporarily, to check in on people during the pandemic.
 Most active on Instagram as my primary social connector; you can find me there or on the feed on the Gallery page here.
 Now that WordPress owns Tumblr and has cleaned it up, I may come back to use it as a microblog especially if I can integrate it here.
-I keep personal Twitter and Medium accounts to source some kinds of content but I rarely if ever tweet or post.
+I keep personal Twitter and Medium accounts to source some kinds of content but I rarely if ever tweet or post, although I have been more active on Twitter lately.
 Back to using Flipboard and Feedly to curate RSS newsfeeds, and Pocket for bookmarking.
 Still undecided whether to return to Flickr as a photo service under their new ownership but I still have an old presence there.

 For these platforms I’m FLGLchicago in most places.